ikarus512/fcc1/README.md

   https://www.yelp.com/developers/documentation/v2/overview
   If you use Yelp's API, be sure to mention so in your app.

-Optional features to do in future:
+Optional features maybe to do in future:

 - TODO: List my reservations, show on map.
 - TODO: List another user's reservations (search by his name), show on map.